Promising drug combo takes on tough childhood bone cancer

 Summary

-This early-phase trial tests whether adding the targeted drug regorafenib to standard chemotherapy is safe for people with newly diagnosed, widespread Ewing sarcoma.
-The study includes 23 patients aged 2 to 49 whose cancer has spread beyond the lungs.
-The main goal is to find the right dose and check for serious side effects.
+This early-phase study tests whether adding the targeted drug regorafenib to standard chemotherapy is safe for people with newly diagnosed, widespread Ewing sarcoma.
+The trial enrolls about 23 patients aged 2 to 49 whose cancer has spread beyond the lungs.
+The goal is to find a safe dose and see if the combination can improve outcomes for this hard-to-treat cancer.

 Get updates